LilithRainbows/HabboAirPlus/README.txt

 Client version: WIN63-202206291351-193092611
 JPEXS version: 15.0.0

-:fon Number (0=disabled/1=enabled for all/2=enabled for relationships) (show a notification when a friend goes online) :unlock (unlock clicked friendfurni like lovelocks) (USE AT OWN RISK) :unlocknc (unlock clicked friendfurni like lovelocks without confirmation dialog) (USE AT OWN RISK)
+:give (give handitem to clicked user/pet) (USE AT OWN RISK ON PETS) :fon Number (0=disabled/1=enabled for all/2=enabled for relationships) (show a notification when a friend goes online) :unlock (unlock clicked friendfurni like lovelocks) (USE AT OWN RISK) :unlocknc (unlock clicked friendfurni like lovelocks without confirmation dialog) (USE AT OWN RISK)